Co-creation by Improvisation

 About the teachers

-Emilie Lidgard works with collaboration and entrepreneurship at KMH and has a background from the theatre as a teacher and producer.
+Emilie Lidgard works with collaboration and entrepreneurship at KMH and has a background in theatre, both as a teacher and producer.